substrait-io/substrait-go/README.md

 structure of the package for the time being. **The API should not yet be considered stable.**

+## Substrait Submodule
+The [substrait](https://github.com/substrait-io/substrait) repo is included in substrait-go to allow downstream consumers to use the proto messages in their own proto definitions.

+The `update_substrait` script can be used to update the submodule depdency and regenerate the protos.

 ## Generate from proto files

 ### Install buf